Logo Icon

 What is the marking scheme in ISCE board for class 12 economics?

-Is there any chance of further reduction in syllabus?
+Is there any chance of further reduction in Class 12 Economics syllabus?

-Which are the popular projects for ICSE 12 Economics?
+Which are the popular project topics for ICSE Class 12 Economics?

 What are the important topics that need to be prepared under CBSE Class 12 Economics Syllabus?